andytom/toolkit/README.md

  - [ ] Table Maker
  - [ ] Base64 Utils
 - [ ] Move Logging settings into config.py
-- [ ] Deployment to Heroku instructions
+- [ ] Deployment to Heroku instructions and/or [Deploy Button](https://devcenter.heroku.com/articles/heroku-button)

 ## License
 Toolkit is licensed under the BSB license (See LICENSE) for more details.